This tutorial demonstrates how to find and replace question marks and asterisks in Excel.

 A different way to replace a text string with another text string is to use the SUBSTITUTE Function.

-Click in the cell where you want the adjusted text string to go.
+- Click in the cell where you want the adjusted text string to go.

-Type the formula.
+- Type in the formula.
 For example:

-Replace an Asterisk or Question Mark in Google Sheets
+Replace * or ? in Google Sheets